Alerts

 Alert Generation

-- For your entire Cyscale account by changing the Severity Alerting Level from the account settings page.
-Cyscale will generate alerts for controls with severity equal or greater than the configured level.
+You can influence which controls Cyscale must generate alerts for by changing the Severity Alerting Level from the Organization Settings page.
+Cyscale will generate alerts for controls with severity equal to or greater than the configured level.

 The default level is medium.
 Cyscale will not generate alerts for low severity controls out of the box.
-We made this choice in order to keep the number of alerts as manageable as possible, especially after you connect your accounts for the first time.
+We made this choice to keep the number of alerts as manageable as possible, especially after you connect your accounts for the first time.

-alerts that are no longer needed.
+As soon as you change the alert generation, Cyscale will disable any Open alerts that are no longer needed.
 For example, if you increase the severity alerting level from medium to high, Cyscale will disable all medium alerts.
 If you lower the level back to medium, Cyscale will start generating alerts for medium severity controls during the subsequent assessments.

 The Alerts Page

 You can see all the alerts on the alerts page.
-You can view the alerts in two ways: grouped by control (the failing controls, each with the number of alerts - you can view the actual alerts in a dedicated modal) and all alerts.
-By default, Cyscale shows you the latest Open
+You can view the alerts in two ways:

 Cyscale provides the following actions that you can perform on one or multiple alerts (batch):

-- Dismiss - this is how you tell Cyscale that you don’t want to see the selected alert(s).
+1. Dismiss - this is how you tell Cyscale that you don’t want to see the selected alert(s).
 Cyscale will move the alert(s) to the Dismissed tab until the next assessment.
 If the issue is still there, Cyscale will move the alert back to the main tab.

-- Exempt - instruct Cyscale to always consider this asset as passing this control.
+2. Exempt - instruct Cyscale to always consider this asset as passing this control.
 You will have to provide a reason for exemption.